 Translation is done one element and setting at a time.
 You can always see the original language, and can create multiple translations at the same time.
 (Click the image below to view it in a larger format)

 Publish the translation

-The content that you enter to the translation tool is automatically saved, but you need to click Publish in the upper right corner of the page for the translation to be published.
+Remember to click the check mark every time you write something in the translation tool for it to be saved.
+Other than that, you don't need to save your work, but you need to click Publish in the upper right corner of the page for the translation to be published.

 If your survey includes images with text, you can upload their translated versions in the translation tool.
 First, add the images to Materials.
 Then simply choose them from a drop-down menu in the translation tool.